The Magpie Rewards Program

 You and me both, my friend, you and me both.
 Math is hard* - but fear not!
 We have calculators!
 Here's how to convert your paper Magpie Points into the new system:

 Digital conversion mode: First, take a photo of all of your points, with the numbers visible.
-Then tear all your points in half, take a photo of the resulting confetti, and throw them in the recycling or trash.
+Then tear all your points in half, take a photo of the resulting confetti, and throw them in the recycling.
 Email both photos to email@example.com and I'll look up your account, do some math*, and add the appropriate number of points to the new system.

 Luddite conversion mode: gather up your points, write your mailing address and email address on a piece of paper, stick it all in an envelope and mail it to: